microsoft/vcpkg-tool/docs/vcpkg_tool_release_process.md

   (and test that `vcpkg use cmake` works from each of these)
 1. In the vcpkg repo, run `\scripts\update-vcpkg-tool-metadata.ps1 -Date 2023-03-29`
   with the new release date, which updates SHAs as appropriate.
-It will also emit a code block for the nest vscode-embedded-tools repo step.
+It will also emit a code block for the next vscode-embedded-tools repo step.
 1. In the DevDiv vscode-embedded-tools repo, follow the [update instructions](https://devdiv.visualstudio.com/DefaultCollection/DevDiv/_git/vscode-embedded-tools?path=/docs/updating-vcpkg.md&_a=preview) to make a VS Code update PR.